nonplayer/hammercrawl/hc_complete_rules.md

 Go to a place where you might expect a hireling to be found - that means a town or other social center that is most likely *not* in a dungeon.
 Ask around, chances are you will find someone interesting...

-#### Putting Up With Your Bullshit
+#### Putting Up With Your Bullshit (aka Morale)

+Hirelings are subject to Morale, but it's handled a bit differently than it is for NPCs not in the PCs' employ.
+And for Hirelings, the scope covers not just being thrust into dangerous encounters, but also being asked to work beyond the limits of their contracts.

 Hirelings prefer to keep their demanded work within the scope of the expertise they were hired for.
-When you push a hireling to act too often or intensely, the 'Smith may require you to make a Rally save in order to keep the hireling's current services.
+When you push a hireling to act too often or intensely, or when a Hireling gets into danger far above its preferred safety level, the 'Smith may require you to make a Rally save in order to keep the hireling's current services.
 This is a check per normal Saves rules, using the difference between your relative Tiers to determine the target (making expensive higher-tier hirelings more difficult to hold onto after pissing them off!).

 If you succeed at the save, you keep your hireling for the time being, without changes to your contract.
 If you fail the save by 5 or less, they may choose to remain, but require double the daily cost.
 If you fail by more than 5, they quit your service immediately, possibly becoming hostile.